 The size of virtual memory can be adjusted as needed.
 Ideally, virtual memory is half the amount of RAM or the same as RAM.
 If you have only 2GB of RAM or 4GB, the value of virtual memory can be likened to RAM.

-Clean up junk files
+How To Set Boot Windows 10 Faster with Clean up junk files

 Clearing junk files in Windows 10 can also speed up boot time and keep the system healthy.
 Junk files such as cache, temporary files, thumbnails, and registry entries that are not used can make Windows slow down if it has never been cleaned.